oetiker/znapzend/README.md

 An RPM spec file can be found at https://github.com/asciiphil/znapzend-spec

-For Fedora specifically there's also a
-[copr repository](https://copr.fedorainfracloud.org/coprs/spike/znapzend/)
-by [spike](https://copr.fedorainfracloud.org/coprs/spike/) (sources at https://gitlab.com/copr_spike/znapzend):
+For recent versions of Fedora and RHEL 7-9 there's also a [copr repository](https://copr.fedorainfracloud.org/coprs/spike/znapzend/) by [spike](https://copr.fedorainfracloud.org/coprs/spike/) (sources at https://gitlab.com/copr_spike/znapzend):